moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 (anisotropic tidal collapse) supplies a natural drift and anisotropy for the lifted generator.*

-## 2. From GR to an effective geometry — and its honest limits
+## From GR to an effective geometry — and its honest limits

 Cold dark matter is pressureless dust following geodesics of spacetime.
-In the weak-field, sub-horizon limit the dynamics reduce to Vlasov–Poisson in comoving coordinates; anisotropy enters through the tidal eigenframe.
+In the weak-field, sub-horizon limit the dynamics reduce to Vlasov–Poisson[^vlasov-poisson] in comoving coordinates[^comoving]; anisotropy enters through the tidal eigenframe.
 Two geometric observations motivate the lift:

-**Jacobi/Maupertuis metric.** For a test particle with conserved energy $$E$$ in a static potential $$\Phi$$, trajectories are geodesics of the conformally flat Riemannian metric $$g^{\mathrm{J}} = 2m\,(E - \Phi)\, g_{\mathrm{Euclid}}$$.
+**Jacobi/Maupertuis metric.**[^jacobi] For a test particle with conserved energy $$E$$ in a static potential $$\Phi$$, trajectories are geodesics of the conformally flat Riemannian metric $$g^{\mathrm{J}} = 2m\,(E - \Phi)\, g_{\mathrm{Euclid}}$$.
 Paths are "cheap" where $$\Phi$$ is deep — along potential valleys, i.e. filaments.